 Not only will you strengthen your legs, but you’ll also get some great cardio if you take a long ride or find yourself pedaling up hills.

 And, no, you’re not cheating by riding an e-bike.
-Instead, you’re giving yourself an excellent means to getting more exercise by riding longer and farther than you would on a regular bike.
+Instead, you’re giving yourself an excellent means to get more exercise by riding longer and farther than you would on a regular bike.

 Take a look at some of the research from the National Institute of Health.
 You’ll probably be surprised to find that even though riding an e-bike is less intense, it’s still considered moderately vigorous and can burn around half of the calories as compared to riding a standard bike.